Kubernetes Upgrades Are A Pain: How Devtron Can Help

 Upgrading a Kubernetes cluster is a multi-step process that involves updating various components to a newer version.
 The process begins with planning the upgrade, which includes checking the current version of your cluster and deciding on the target version.
 It’s crucial to understand the changes that the new version brings, including any deprecated APIs or altered manifest configurations.

 The next step is to upgrade the control plane, which includes components like the API server, controller manager, and scheduler.
-This is typically done using tools like kubeadm, which provide commands to plan and apply the upgrade.
+This is typically done using tools like Kubeadm, which provides commands to plan and apply the upgrade.
 During this stage, it’s important to ensure that all control plane components are upgraded to the target version.

 Finally, after the control plane and nodes have been upgraded, the last step is to update any client applications that interact with the Kubernetes API.
 This ensures that they are compatible with the new version of the cluster.
 It’s also a good practice to validate the successful completion of the upgrade by checking the version of the cluster and the status of the nodes and pods.